The ultimate guide to sharing content on LinkedIn to generate new business for your small accountancy firm.

 Content for LinkedIn: How often to post?

 The best results are to be had from turning up daily on LinkedIn.
-After all, you’ve got to be in it to win it… A good way to keep the content going is to have a strategy for your content, but also a daily rhythm for your firm’s content.
-E.g. monday motivation, tips tuesday, success sunday etc. Planning your content out in advance with your team can really help to make sure that you and your team turn up daily on LinkedIn.
+After all, you’ve got to be in it to win it.
+A good way to keep the content going is to have a strategy for your content, but also a daily rhythm for your firm’s content.
+E.g. Monday motivation, tips Tuesday, success Sunday…you get the idea!
+Planning your content out in advance can really help to make sure that you and your team turn up daily on LinkedIn.